 The long-term expected rate of return on OPEB plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation. target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

+The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

 Asset class Target allocation Long-term expected real rate of return

-Fixed income 30.00 % (0.10)%
+Fixed income 30.00 % (1.50)%

-Domestic large equities 46.20 8.90
+Domestic large equities 46.40 9.20

-Domestic small equities 1.30 13.20
+Domestic small equities 1.10 13.40

-International developed market equities 12.40 8.90
+International developed market equities 11.70 9.20

-International emerging market equities 5.10 10.90
+International emerging market equities 5.80 10.40

-Alternatives 5.00 12.00
+Alternatives 5.00 10.60

 Total 100.00 %

-Discount rate: The discount rate used to measure the total OPEB liability was 7.30%.
+Discount rate: The discount rate used to measure the total OPEB liability was 7.00%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and nonemployer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.

-Sensitivity of the net OPEB liability to changes in the discount rate: The following table presents the net OPEB liability (asset), calculated using the discount rate of 7.30%, as well as what the net OPEB liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (6.30%) or 1-percentage-point higher (8.30%) than the current rate (dollars in thousands):
+Sensitivity of the net OPEB liability to changes in the discount rate: The following table presents the net OPEB liability (asset), calculated using the discount rate of 7.00%, as well as what the net OPEB liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (6.00%) or 1-percentage-point higher (8.00%) than the current rate (dollars in thousands):

-1% Decrease (6.30%) Current discount rate (7.30%) 1% Increase (8.30%) Employers' net OPEB liability (asset) \$(157,545) (284,018) (388,280)
+1% Decrease (6.00%) Current discount rate (7.00%) 1% Increase (8.00%) Employers' net OPEB liability (asset) \$(484,342) (615,826) (723,187)

-Actuarial valuation date: June 30, 2019 is the actuarial valuation date upon which the total OPEB liability is based.
-An expected total OPEB liability is determined as of June 30, 2020 using standard roll-forward techniques.
+Actuarial valuation date: June 30, 2020 is the actuarial valuation date upon which the total OPEB liability is based.
+An expected total OPEB liability is determined as of June 30, 2021 using standard roll-forward techniques for the actual total OPEB liability both before and after the assumption changes due to the experience study and the change in the assumed investment rate of return.
+The difference between these two amounts is shown as a change in assumptions.
 The roll-forward calculation adds the annual normal cost (also called service cost), subtracts the actual benefit payments and refunds for the plan year, and then applies the expected investment rate of return for the year.